Shutters are a permanent window fixture and covering, typically involving a frame of upright stiles and horizontal rails.

 There are two main panel configurations available: solid panels or louvre panels being the most popular.

-Shutters are an elegant, cost-effective and low maintenance alternative to common window treatments like drapes.
+Shutters for windows are an elegant, cost-effective and low maintenance alternative to common window treatments like drapes.

 Trusted window shutter service